SHEBOYGAN CAMPUS ACADEMICS

 Accelerated Degree | Associate of Arts and Sciences (AAS)

-For students who are already working and looking for a customized degree program with built-in flexibility and personalized coaching, specially designed to expedite professional growth, while making it possible to manage work, family and home, the Accelerated Degree could be a good fit.
-Available in key areas of emphasis.
-Learn more
+For students who are already working and looking for a customized degree program with built-in flexibility, the Accelerated Degree is a good fit.
+Specifically designed to expedite professional growth, while making it possible to manage work, family, and home, this degree is offered in key areas of emphasis for personal and professional advancement.
+Learn more.

 Planning to Transfer

-Some students plan to transfer to another UW System university as a part of their educational path.
-Students at UW-Green Bay, Sheboygan Campus can participate in the UW System Guaranteed Transfer Program
+Some students plan to transfer to another UW System university as part of their educational path.
+To transfer their coursework, students at UW-Green Bay, Sheboygan Campus can participate in the UW System Guaranteed Transfer Program.

 Continuing Professional Education

-Focused on the mission of creating professional development and customized training to meet the needs of a progressive economy.
-Developing, collaborating and executing responsive solutions for diverse communities statewide, all of which reflect our deep commitment to inclusion, social justice and civic responsibility.
-Learn more
+We are focused on the mission of creating professional development and customized training to meet the needs of a progressive economy.
+Unlock your potential as we create opportunities to develop, collaborate and execute responsive solutions for diverse communities statewide.
+Learn more.

 Opportunities for High School Students

-There are opportunities for high school students to take UW-Green Bay dual credit courses in the high school, on one of the UW-Green Bay campuses, or online.
-Learn more about options for high school students
+There are many opportunities for high school students to take UW-Green Bay dual credit courses, either at their high school, on campus, or online.
+Learn more about options for high school students.